News Tips & advice Finance

 Below are the most important insurances for freelancers, with explanations and examples.

-This insurance overs damage to people or property caused during your work.
+This insurance covers damage to other people or their property caused during your work.
 For example:

 • You accidentally knock a client’s expensive laptop off the table.

-Especially useful for freelancers who do physical work or work on-site.
+Especially useful for freelancers who do physical work or often work on-site.

 This insurance covers damage caused by mistakes in your work.
 For example:

-• A financial advisor gives incorrect advice, causing financial loss.
+• A financial advisor gives incorrect advice, causing a client to lose money.

 • A graphic designer delivers the wrong file, ruining a print job.

-Essential for freelancers in advisory or knowledge-based roles.
+Essential for freelancers in advisory or knowledge-based professions.

-If you get sick or injured, you don’t receive paid leave as a freelancer.
-AOV provides income when you’re temporarily or permanently unable to work.
+If you get sick or injured, you have no right to continued salary as a freelancer.
+A disability insurance provides income if you cannot work temporarily or long-term.

-• You choose how long the benefit lasts.
+• You choose how long the payout lasts.

-Alternative: a broodfonds, where freelancers support each other financially during illness.
+Alternative: A “bread fund,” where you save together with other freelancers and support each other during illness.

 Example: